Communicative Disorders Assistant holding earphones over a young child's ears in a hearing clinic setting

 Your Communicative Disorders Assistant graduate certificate gives you many career opportunities

-Graduates of this program are prepared for employment as supportive personnel (speech and learning technicians, speech aides, therapy assistants, audiometric technicians, or hearing screeners) serving children and adults with communicative disorders and delays.
-They may find work in a variety of settings including children’s treatment centres, school boards, public health units, Local Health Integration Networks (LHINs), hospitals, early years centres and private speech and/or audiology clinics, under the supervision and direction of qualified Speech-Language Pathologists and/or Audiologists.
+Graduates of this program are prepared for employment as supportive personnel serving children and adults with complex communication needs.
+Graduates may find work in a variety of settings including children’s treatment centres, school boards, public health units, hospitals, and private speech and/or audiology clinics.

 Why study Communicative Disorders Assistant at Georgian?